clustermass/sea-raider/README.md

 ### Key Features

 * Logic is designed to emulate actual 1979 coin operated arcade game
-* Fun complexity added to gameplay: each new round ships are moving faster!
+* Fun complexity added to the gameplay: each new round ships are moving faster!

 ### Challenges
 Main challenge was to emulate real machine behavior, where all logic was built with relays and switches.